whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 When Jean Liedloff visited the Yequana, she wrote, "I found the complete absence of pressure by persuasion, by the imposition of one individual's will upon another, difficult to believe or understand, despite the Yequana's perseverance in showing me examples of it."
 She described how five Yequana men and a 10 year old boy joined her and other visitors on an expedition far from their village.
 After a disagreement, the men chose to stop supporting the expedition and one called to the boy, Anchu, saying, "Come along!"
 The boy decided to stay with the foreigners far from home, so he responded, "no." The adults just turned and left.[xxx-continuum concept|growing up]

 Liedloff wrote, "There was no attempt to force or even to persuade him to come with them."
 Young Anchu didn't return home to his village for months, but he was always up for adventure, and "never anything but helpful and always happy."
-When children are raised to take deep responsibility for themselves and others instead of submissive obedience, they learn their limits, how to take appropriate risks, how to set respectful boundaries for themselves and honor others' boundaries, and become self-reliant.
+When children are raised to take deep responsibility for themselves and others instead of being raised for submissive obedience, they learn their limits, how to take appropriate risks, how to set respectful boundaries for themselves and honor others' boundaries, and become self-reliant.

+Solidarity is a core value in every healthy culture.
+So what happens when people disagree on something important, such as where to live or whether to fight a war?
+Don't they still need to choose a leader, and isn't that leader going to make a decision that many of them don't like, and just have to live with?**

+No. In healthy cultures, when there is a big disagreement, the community may split into smaller groups so that each group has full unity and solidarity.
+Because they are free to split up as needed, often there aren't hard feelings and the new smaller communities may still be friends and allies, and come to each other's aid in emergencies.
+They just live separately and exactly as they choose.**

+For example, Pretty Shield described how her Crow community had a quarrel in about 1832 and divided into two groups, the Mountain Crows and River Crows.
+Pretty Shield was born a Mountain Crow but went to live with an aunt who was a River Crow.
+She said, "This separation from my mother and my sisters was in fact not a very real one, because all the Crows came together often."[xxx-red mother|p21] The Crows never considered living unhappily together, and letting the majority impose a way of life that the minority resented.
+After separating, each group had a way of life and leadership that was satisfactory to all, and they remained friendly.**

+Other stories from the Nez Perce[xxx-indian heroes and great chieftains|chief joseph] and Sioux[xxx-indian child life|faithfulness long ears] show that this willingness to split into separate groups while remaining friendly is a common traditional way of respectfully handling major disputes.**

+When people in gift economies don't worry about private property and land ownership, they have a lot of flexibility when solving disputes.
+When people in profit economies feel the need to protect themselves and their property from untrustworthy neighbors, it becomes much harder to resolve disputes respectfully.**

-This shows that whole nations can live without obedience, where everybody _upholds_ their law but nobody obeys it.
-When religious authorities train people to think obedience is good, they're only trying to cement their rule and keep people from seeking real justice and freedom.
+These stories show that whole nations can live without obedience, where everybody _upholds_ their law but nobody obeys it.
+When religious authorities train people to think obedience is good and necessary, they're only trying to cement their rule and keep people from seeking real justice and freedom.

 ### Authorities Attack or Kill Our Spiritual Leaders